Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	Weather data was scraped from the following website: https://www.usclimatedata.com/climate/indiana/united-states/3184

-•	Chromedriver was used to collect html data from the website and BeautifulSoup was used to extract parts of the data that we needed.
+•	ChromeDriver was used to collect html data from the website and BeautifulSoup was used to extract parts of the data that we needed.

 •	The first piece of information that was needed was the URL endpoint for each city to obtain weather data from the tables.
 This was done by scraping the endpoints.